-I have been reading more and more about Cloudflare Workers and it looking really cool but I couldn’t think of how I might make use of them.
-Then I came across a post showing how to use the WP2Static plugin to take an existing WordPress site and migrate it into Cloudflare workers.
+I have been reading more and more about Cloudflare Workers and it looked cool but I couldn’t think of how I might make use of them.
+Then I came across a post showing how to use the WP2Static plugin to take an existing WordPress site and migrate it into Cloudflare Workers.
 That was the kick that I needed to migrate my site over.
 What I like about this solution is I get to keep the ease of content creation that goes with WordPress but the speed and security associated with a serverless site.

 Therefore what I will do is maintain a WordPress Instance locally.
 It doesn’t need to be publically accessible & therefore no security risk.
 The Instance doesn’t need to be online either except if I want to edit content.